foliant-docs/foliantcontrib.history/README.md

 :   RSS channel language.

 `rss_item_title_template`
 :   Template for titles of RSS feed items.
-You may use any characters, and the variables: `%repo%`—repo name, `%version%`—content of source changelog heading (usually includes release version).
+You may use any characters, and the variables: `%repo%`—repo name, `%version%`—version data.

 ## Usage